 Sharp-witted Jonathan pilfered a try in the next game against Australia at Brisbane a fortnight later, hacking on a loose Wallaby pass, gathering the ball and touching down near the posts.
 His two tries against Fiji in November, included one from a 40-metre run after he intercepted a floated pass from Josh Matavesi.
 He also scored two against Australia in the final match of the Old Mutual Wealth Series, has played in 19 of England's past 20 matches, started 17 of them and scored 11 tries during that time span.

-His man-of-the-match performance in the 61-21 win over Scotland at Twickenham this March was sublime.
+His man-of-the-match performance in the 61-21 win over Scotland at Twickenham last March was sublime.
 He scored a hat-trick of tries in a 40-minute spell.
 Head coach Eddie Jones said afterwards: “JJ has bouncing feet.
 He has great pace and running flair and showed all those attributes today.”
+Jonathan went on to win selection for this year’s British & Irish Lions in New Zealand and was a try-scorer in his second game against the Highlanders.

 Two golden matches towards the end of 2009 had already added to his growing collateral.
 Then a member of the London Irish Senior Academy, he joined Bath Rugby for 2013/14.
 His debut for Irish, at centre, brought a 12-11 away win over Cardiff Blues in the LV= Cup and a month later, he scored two of the four tries for the England U19 Regional Academies in the 27-12 victory over Australia Schools at Lymm.